opendocsg/slw-judgments-backfill/2009_SGHC_244/report.md

 4       The parties married on 18 April 2000 in Singapore.
 In 2001, the Wife relocated to Eli Lilly in Indiana, USA.
 The Husband remained in Singapore to treat his medical problems.
 In May 2000, the Husband joined the Wife in Indiana.
 Later the couple moved to New Jersey.
 In December 2003, he returned to Singapore as he had signs of depression and agoraphobia.

 5       The bulk of the Wife’s complaints about the Husband arose in the period between December 2003 and May 2006.
 These complaints include the Husband not being loving and caring towards her, the Husband not treating her with respect, the Husband’s unstable behaviour and violent outbursts, the Husband’s refusal to communicate with her and the Husband’s refusal to seek gainful employment, _etc_.
-A detailed list of the Wife’s complaints as well as the Husband’s replies is set out in the Grounds of Decision of the District Judge in _Tan Lay Ying Angeline v Teo Hoon Ping_ [2009] SGDC 149 (“GD”).
+A detailed list of the Wife’s complaints as well as the Husband’s replies is set out in the Grounds of Decision of the District Judge in _Tan Lay Ying Angeline v Teo Hoon Ping_ <span class="citation">[2009] SGDC 149</span> (“GD”).

 6       The Wife returned to Singapore for vacation in December 2004 and December 2005.
 In April 2006, she returned to Singapore for good.
 On 29 May 2006, she informed the Husband that she wanted a separation.